Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight

 The second branch consists of a convolutional layer followed by a downsampling layer and a convolutional layer.
 The output of each branch is then combined.
 The last step involves transforming the input distribution into a Gaussian distribution using a GDN layer.
 Based on the success in \cite{ZCheng}, we apply three RBs to capture deep information before the attention module.
-Every RB consists of a 1D convolutional layer with a kernel of size 1, followed by a 1D convolutional layer with a kernel of size 3, and finally a 1D convolutional layer with a kernel of size 1.
+Every RB consists of a 1D convolutional layer with the kernel size 1, followed by a 1D convolutional layer with the kernel size 3, and finally a 1D convolutional layer with the kernel size 1.
 At the end of the RB, a residual add operation is applied between the input and output of the last convolutional layer.
 By utilizing the GDN layer, the output of the attention module will be converted to a Gaussian distribution.
-Last, we add the output of the RBs and the output of the GDN layer for a fast convergence\cite{KHe}.
+Last, we adopt the skip connection, which adds the output of the RBs and the output of the GDN layer for faster convergence\cite{KHe}.